nap2000/docs/data-api.rst

 .. http:get:: /api/v1/data/(survey ident)/(instance key)

   :synposis: Get data for the specified instance.
 The instance key can be found in the :ref:`survey-data-json` API call.
+Two output
+    formats are available.
+Probably the more useful format is the hierarchy view (Smap Server 21.05).
+In this format repeats are included inside their parent records.
+Specify the hierarchy parameter in order to get this format.
+In the alternate default format the values from repeating records are separated out from their parent.

   **Example response**: